 Targeted presentation of web content is one of the basic principles of modern web design.
 Especially in e-commerce, the selection of content and its presentation should be based on the requirements of potential customers.
-In the past, the focus was on abstract groups of people, but in 2019, the focus will be on user experience.
+In the past, the focus has been on abstract groups of people, but in 2020, the focus has shifted to the user experience.

-While functions such as “Pages you may like” are used by practically every online store, some companies are taking it a step further and are customizing their products to each user.
-The music streaming service, Spotify, and the Netflix video-on-demand portal are examples of companies tailoring their services to customers.
-This means that two users almost never see the same selection of individualized products on the respective website.
+While functions such as “Pages you may like” are used by practically every online store, some companies are taking it a step further by customizing their products to individual consumers.
+The music streaming service, Spotify, and the video-on-demand portal Netflix are examples of companies tailoring their services to customers.
+This means that two users almost never see the same selection of recommended products on the respective website.

-A web design trend of 2019 will be personalized websites where visitors see content that matches their usage habits.
-Web analysis tools such as Google Analytics and Piwik provide the foundations for personalized UI.
-They give content providers a comprehensive picture of how web users interact with web content.
+A web design trend of 2020 will be personalized websites where visitors see content that matches their usage habits.
+Web analysis tools such as Google Analytics and Matomo provide the foundations for personalized user interfaces.
+They give content providers a comprehensive overview of how web users interact with web content.

 Trend 7: Chatbots